From island hopping to ancient history, and from Athens to the Aegean Sea, Greece is a destination that keeps tourists coming back for more.

 Final thoughts…

-If you’re considering a Greek holiday but need ideas for where to head, we hope our article has helped.
+If you’re considering a Greek holiday but need ideas for where to go, we hope our article has helped.
 One thing we can be sure of is that when holidays in Greece are concerned, every choice is a good one!

 For further reading, check out our article: 10 of the best Greek Islands to visit (that you might not have heard of).

 Are you considering a trip to Greece?
 Have you been, or are you one of its many repeat visitors?
-Let us know your thoughts and recommendations in the comments below!
+Let us know your thoughts and recommendations in the comments below.